Author

 Once you pass “joint camp” and they teach you the proper exercises for full movement, you get to go home.
 Then the personal choice is made to either work the knee as best you can while lying in bed or holding on to the counter to do your exercises or sit in the Lazy-Boy and watch TV with an occasional walker-shuffle to the bathroom and then back to the safety of the chair.

 In most cases, a physical therapist will come to the home to help you with the slightly painful exercises for full movement, and they will help you learn to walk again without swinging the leg (an easy thing to do).
-They will insist on the bending and stretching of a new knee and, simply put, it will take patience, perseverance and practice.
+They will insist on the bending and stretching of a new knee, and simply put, it will take patience, perseverance, and practice.

 It was John Quincy Adams who said, “Patience and perseverance have a magical effect before which difficulties disappear and obstacles vanish.”

 I like that thought because it is true, and it is a great reminder that successfully pushing past the pain and hurt in our lives will not happen overnight.
-To be truly healed will, in most cases, take patience, perseverance and practice for the long-haul until the mending of life begins and you settle into a comfortable routine, which allows you to live in the joy of the moment day after day.
+To be truly healed will, in most cases, take patience, perseverance, and practice for the long haul until the mending of life begins and you settle into a comfortable routine, which allows you to live in the joy of the moment day after day.

 Without a doubt, you know that anything that is broken or hurt needs time to heal.
-And yet we are all guilty of rushing from one quick fix to another looking for a magic potion to make the pain go away, only to be disappointed and back to square one for a reset on complete healing.
+And yet we are all guilty of rushing from one quick fix to another, looking for a magic potion to make the pain go away, only to be disappointed and back to square one for a reset on complete healing.

 Think about the last cold or fever you had.
-You were miserable, and then one day you felt a bit better and pushed yourself only to find that your one step forward now caused three steps back.
-And here you are moaning and groaning about the pain of being sick and physically hurting when if you had just waited until the full healing you would not have had a relapse.
+You were miserable, and then one day, you felt a bit better and pushed yourself, only to find that your one step forward now caused three steps back.
+And here you are moaning and groaning about the pain of being sick and physically hurting when if you had just waited until the full healing, you would not have had a relapse.

-Last week my theme was focused on pushing yourself because no one is going to do it for you, and while that is true, don’t forget the other side of the equation, which is that sometimes you need slow down and get well before you can push yourself to be your best.
+Last week, my theme was focused on pushing yourself because no one is going to do it for you, and while that is true, don’t forget the other side of the equation, which is that sometimes you need to slow down and get well before you can push yourself to be your best.

 I am not saying you should not push yourself to do what needs to be done.
 Just be careful that you do not hurry the process or push in the wrong direction, or you will be back to square one with damage that will take longer to heal and very well might not heal correctly.